KasperSkytte/tradezulu/README.md

 A MetaTrader terminal is created for the account, logged in, and given an Expert Advisor that reports back — automatically, within a minute or so.
 Nothing to install, no files to copy, no URL to type.
+Each MetaTrader terminal runs in a virtual desktop, which you can view from the site.

 For journaling only, just use the **investor password** for the account instead of the master password: it is read-only, so TradeZulu cannot trade your account even by accident.
 Copying to a slave account does